microsoft/live-share/docs/use/vscode.md

     sudo yum install libunwind lttng-ust libcurl openssl-libs libuuid krb5-libs libicu zlib gnome-keyring libsecret desktop-file-utils

-Other distributions will require the same libraries, but the package names may be subtly different.You can [read more about .NET Core 2.0 prerequisites for other distributions here](https://docs.microsoft.com/en-us/dotnet/core/linux-prerequisites?tabs=netcore2x#linux-distribution-dependencies).
+Other distributions will require the same libraries, but the package names may be subtly different.
+You can [read more about .NET Core 2.0 prerequisites for other distributions here](https://docs.microsoft.com/en-us/dotnet/core/linux-prerequisites?tabs=netcore2x#linux-distribution-dependencies).

 #### Linux browser integration